IseShouzou/PyqtOpenGL/README.md

 # PyqtOpengl STEP 1
 Here are some examples of OpenGL using PyQt6, starting from simple examples.
+It would be very helpful to have a simple example that works fine.

 ## Simple Sample
 step0100_PyQt6.py